-Understanding what is the best foam cannon for you isn’t easy … they all do a similar job, but some work better than others, and some are more robust, so they should last longer, and stand up to more use – if you’re using it regularly, you’ll want something that can handle the rigors of everyday use.
+Finding the best foam cannon isn’t easy.
+They all do a similar job, but some work better than others.
+Some are more robust so they should last longer, and stand up to more use.
+If you’re using it regularly, you’ll want something that can handle the rigors of everyday use.

-You may have heard the phrase ‘foam cannon’ but don’t really understand what it’s all about, but basically it’s a car detailing or valeting tool that you can charge with a cleansing fluid to make huge amounts of foam when detailing your car – the idea being that you can literally cover your whole car or vehicle in a cleansing foam and just rinse it off for the perfect ‘no-touch’ wash.
+You may have heard the phrase ‘foam cannon’ but don’t really understand what it’s all about.
+Basically, it’s a car detailing or valeting tool.
+You can use it to turn cleansing fluid into huge amounts of foam when detailing your car.
+The idea is that you can literally cover your whole car or vehicle in a cleansing foam.
+Then, just rinse it off for the perfect ‘no-touch’ wash.

-We’ve discussed swirl marks before, and how to get rid of them, but anytime anything touches your car, there is a chance that it could do some very light damage to the finish of the paintwork, ironically, this risk increases each time you wash or clean your car – the action of rubbing the dirt off with soap and towel actually makes the likelihood more, so instead of touching the paintwork, people are turning to foam cannons instead.
+We’ve discussed swirl marks before, and how to get rid of them, but anytime anything touches your car, there is a chance that it could do some very light damage to the finish of the paintwork.
+Ironically, this risk increases each time you wash or clean your car.
+The action of rubbing the dirt off with soap and towel actually increases the likelihood of them.
+So instead of touching the paintwork, people are turning to foam cannons instead.

-I’d have to say though … while they do work well, they’ll never replace a full detailing session with separate stages for washing, rinsing, waxing and the like.
+They do work well, but they’ll never replace a full detailing session with separate stages for washing, rinsing, waxing, etc.

-I’ve selected five of the most popular foam cannons, and while they all do a similar job, you need to consider budget, amount of use and longevity – if you intend on using it every Sunday, you want something hard-wearing and reliable.
+We’ve selected five of the most popular foam cannons.
+While they all do a similar job, you need to consider budget, amount of use, and longevity.
+If you intend on using it every Sunday, you want something hard-wearing and reliable.

 Best Foam Cannon For Pressure Washers